Skybertronic/yahtzee/README.md

 # yahtzee

-To start the game, you have to open the JAR-File via the cmd: java -jar filename.jar
+To start the game, you have to open the JAR-File via the command prompt:

+cd path\To\The\File
+java -jar filename.jar

 Required: